Hymnus Sancti Antimi (24)

 May our praise extol Antimus,

-Whose victory all the
+To whose victory all the

-Elements bear witness to.
+Elements bear witness.

 2.